 Today, given the development of the area we have Machine Learning which is the ability of a computer to learn a decision or research model through an algorithm model that with training given to the computer can then have a result where the computer learns while Works on the model.

 This area that began with decision tree algorithms, Baynes logic, and others, now uses what we call neural networks, whose focus is to mimic the functioning of the human brain, where all neurons talk to each other.

-Within this path, and as I said in the introduction, the technology that enables high capacity and complexity processing in conjunction with high data volumes has allowed the use of more powerful neural networks (neural network clusters with many more contact points) also called Deep learning.
+Within this path, and as I mentioned in the introduction, the technology that enables high capacity and complex processing in conjunction with high data volumes has allowed the use of more powerful neural networks (neural network clusters with many more contact points) also called Deep learning.

-With this, Artificial Intelligence has developed since 2015 in a very powerful way and with training with a very high volume of applications (Evidence) can reach today situations where the computer exceeds the ability of a human being to solve.
+With this, Artificial Intelligence has developed very powerfully since 2015 and with training with a very high volume of applications (Evidence) can reach today situations where the computer exceeds the ability of a human being to solve.